Banner Default Image

 Standing Out in the Junior Design World

 As a recruiter I’m often faced with ambitious, eager-to-learn design grads asking the same sort of questions: ‘what roles do you have at my level?’ or ‘who’s currently hiring?’
 The truth is, more often than not, jobs for Juniors are few and far between.
-And any job that does surface is quickly snapped up by someone with more experience anyway.
+And any job that does surface, is often quickly snapped up!

 Portfolios